 One surefire way to add this extra level of engagement is through personalization.
 Target did this with a direct mail campaign marketing their optician and eye-care service, Target Optical.Target Optical sent past customers a leaflet offering 30% off of a complete pair of glasses.
 At first glance, this campaign seems like a rather traditional example of direct mail marketing.It wasn't just the names or the offers that were personalized, though.
 It was when the leaflets were delivered.Target used its customer information to offer a discount on the customers' birthdays.
 This transformed what would otherwise have been standard campaign into a personalized experience.

 Even today, direct mail marketing is a powerful tool that can boost engagement and convert leads, but by adding that extra level of personalization, you can make your campaign far more effective.

 So why not try handwritten?

 Some of the campaigns we explored are impressive but costly, but by using Scribeless' handwritten notes service, you can create an effective and affordable direct mail marketing campaign.

-There’s no denying that handwritten works.
-In fact, businesses who have used us in the past have seen tremendous increases in engagement rates.
+There's no denying that handwritten works.
+In fact, businesses that have used us in the past have seen tremendous increases in engagement rates.
 To see just how effective handwritten marketing is, check out our case studies here.

 Handwritten is the next step in direct mail marketing.
 If you want to see great results with a memorable campaign, do get in touch.